 Does your garage feature side windows for natural light and ventilation?
 If so, this area can prove to be a weak point in terms of security and can act as an easy way for criminals to gain entry.
 Prevent any kind of targeted attack on this vulnerable area by installing either a roller shutter or fixed security grille.
 This will act as a strong, robust and durable physical security solution that can thwart the efforts of even the most determined criminals.

 If your garage has a side door to enable pedestrian access or is attached to the main part of your house, add a high-security lock to the entrance if you don’t have one already.
 Sliding pad bolts or padlocks will also prove just as effective if you’re unable to install a high-security lock.

 As the largest structural opening within your home, it’s essential that the door to your garage door is up to the job.
 Installing a high-security garage door can be an effective way of restricting access while giving the exterior look of your home a facelift.
 A good, quality garage door should only need replacing once every 20 years, so think of it as a long-term investment.
 Before you buy, speak with a few specialist companies to ensure you’re getting the best bang for your buck.

 6. Install rising bollards

-The idea of rising bollards may seem like a bit of a stretch for a residential property — that is until you awake one morning to find that your fancy new sports car isn’t quite where you last left it.
-Retractable or rising bollards can act as a heavy-duty barrier to keep your belongings where they belong.
-The addition of security lighting, roller shutters, new locks and a new garage door may prevent threats from coming in, but rising bollards in front of your garage door could be a great way to prevent valuables from leaving the premises.
+The idea of rising bollards may seem like a bit of a stretch for a residential property — that is until you awake one morning to find that your fancy new sports car isn’t where you left it.
+Retractable or rising bollards can act as the ultimate barrier to keep your belongings safe.
+Sure, adding security lighting, roller shutters, new locks and a new garage door may prevent threats from coming in, but rising bollards are one of the few things that will keep items from leaving the premises.